Pemex Spill in the Gulf: Two Months of Opacity and What Satellites Show

 The Evidence in Two Animations

 This was the first thing that jumped out when cross-referencing the layers.
 The vessel Arbol Grande (IMO 9264867), a diving and submarine repair support vessel, departs on January 31 and by February 6 is anchored exactly above the Old AK-C pipeline.
-It remains stationary for over 200 consecutive hours while the yellow slick grows from that very point.
+It remains stationary for over 200 consecutive hours while the yellow slick grows from that same point.
 Seven days compressed into a GIF:

 Access to Environmental Data Should Not Require Permission